Evaluating gesture generation in a large-scale open challenge: The GENEA Challenge 2022: Discussion

 \subsection{How materials from the challenge can be used}

-All materials derived from the Challenge are publicly available at \href{https://youngwoo-yoon.github.io/GENEAchallenge2022/}{youngwoo-yoon.github.io/GENEAchallenge2022}.
-We believe these materials have many benefits for gesture-generation research.
-To illustrate this, we provide a list of possible use cases, often with references to how the data from the previous GENEA Challenge has been used in subsequent research.
-One may, for instance\ldots{} \begin{itemize} \item Benchmark/compare new models to the state of the art using our public data and existing motion or video stimuli, like \citet{ferstl2021expressgesture, yazdian2022gesture2vec} did with the materials from the GENEA Challenge 2020. \item Evaluate models using our open-sourced code for the evaluation interface and analyses, similar to how the HEMVIP methodology and code from \citet{jonell2021hemvip,kucherenko2021large} was reused by \citet{yoon2021sgtoolkit,wolfert2021rate}. \item Use our questions and evaluation structure for evaluating new proposed methods, similar to how \citet{teshima2022deep} re-used the questions from GENEA 2020 in their subjective evaluations. \item Use our public visualisation code to simplify development and obtain more standardised and comparable visuals, similar to prior re-use of GENEA visualisations in \citet{wang2021integrated, teshima2022deep, zhang2023diffmotion}. \item Evaluate new models objectively using the same metrics that showed the most promise here, similar to how \citet{ahuja2022low,liang2022seeg,ye2022audio} re-used metrics and sometimes code from \citet{yoon2020speech,ahuja2020no}. \item Use our large dataset of subjective evaluation responses to build and/or validate new automatic quality-assessment methods, like how \citet{he2022automatic} used the GENEA 2020 ratings data and stimuli, or perform in-depth analyses of human preferences using the individual response data, perhaps linking these to the time taken by study participants, their questionnaire responses, etc. \item Use our materials and those released by participating teams to probe reproducibility in the field. \end{itemize}
+We believe the materials released together with the challenge have many benefits for gesture-generation research.
+To illustrate this, we provide a list of possible use cases, often with references to prior work similarly that re-used resources from the previous GENEA Challenge (from 2020) in a similar manner.
+One may, for instance\ldots{} \begin{itemize} \item Benchmark/compare new models to the state of the art using our public data and existing motion or video stimuli, like \citet{ferstl2021expressgesture, yazdian2022gesture2vec} did with previous open stimuli. \item Evaluate models using our open-sourced code for the evaluation interface and analyses, similar to the re-use of HEMVIP code from \citet{jonell2021hemvip} by \citet{wolfert2021rate}. \item Use our questions and evaluation structure for evaluating new proposed methods, similar to how \citet{teshima2022deep} re-used previous evaluation designs. \item Use our public visualisation avatar and/or code to simplify development and obtain more standardised and comparable visuals, as done by \citet{Alexanderson_2023}, and similar to prior re-use of the GENEA Challenge 2020 open upper-body visualisation in \citet{saund2021importance, wang2021integrated, teshima2022deep, zhang2023diffmotion,mehta2023diff}. \item Evaluate new models objectively using the same metrics that showed the most promise here, similar to how \citet{ahuja2022low,liang2022seeg,ye2022audio} re-used metrics and sometimes code from \citet{yoon2020speech,ahuja2020no}. \item Use our large dataset of subjective evaluation responses to build and/or validate new automatic quality-assessment methods, similar to \citet{he2022automatic}, or perform in-depth analyses of human preferences using the individual response data, perhaps linking these to the time taken by study participants, their questionnaire responses, etc. \item Use our materials and those released by participating teams to probe reproducibility in the field. \end{itemize}